ClickerNZ/ED_FullyMappedBASIC/README.md

 - This readme.md file
 - A Map Files folder which contains
   * 2x Image files for each of the Throttle and Joystick
-  * 1x showing the button and switch actions for each
+  * 1x showing the button and switch actions for each (helps with game usage while you are coming up to speed)
-  * 1x showing the button and switch names for each, used within the script
+  * 1x showing the button and switch names for each (helps if/when you need to dig under the covers and take on some scripting)
 - A Bind Files folder which contains
   * Binds files supporting Odessey and Horizons as well as the earlier legacy versions

 ### INSTALLATION

+If you have just bought a Thrustmaster WARTHOG or AVA Throttle and Joystick, you can be up a running very quickly.
+You will, however need to spend some time becoming accustomed to what the buttons and switches all do.

+The \'Map Files\' folder contains some images which should help with this, so I recommend you print these out.

 - Unzip the package to a local drive/folder of your choice.
 - I suggest creating c:\Thrustmaster and copying into there.